-17. Debug LED / CPU Temp
+15. Debug LED / CPU Temp

-This is a two-digit POST code reader, displaying in hexadecimal, which means the characters available (when working as intended) are 0-9, A-F and has a cap of 255 characters.
-The POST codes are listed in the troubleshooting section on Page 125.
+This is a two-digit POST code reader, which displays in sets of 7-digit LED.
+The display can be configured to show data in regular decimal format, or hexadecimal, which means the characters available (when working as intended) are 0-9, A-F and has a cap of 255 characters.

+During POST, the LEDs will display the various POST codes as they cycle through the Power On Self-Test.
+The POST codes are listed in the troubleshooting section on Page 130.

 After the system boots, it will display the temperature in Celsius.
-This temperature is specifically for the CPU socket, which usually reads slightly higher than a given CPU core.
+This temperature is specifically for the CPU socket, which will typically read slightly higher than a given CPU core.
 To read this temperature in Fahrenheit, take the value in Celsius, multiply by 9/5 (or 1.8) and add 32.

-18. USB 3.0 Headers
+16. USB 3.1 Gen 1 Header

-The USB3.0 header is used to connect additional USB interface plugs to the motherboard; these headers are most often used to connect the motherboard to the chassis to enable the USB3.0 ports on the chassis.
-These will function similarly to the USB3.0 ports found on the motherboard's rear I/O hub, but can also be used for the chassis' front panel USB, auxiliary ports that mount in the card slots, and certain devices that directly connect to the header.
+The USB 3.1 Gen 1 headers are used to connect additional USB interface plugs to the motherboard; these headers are most often used to connect the motherboard to the chassis to enable the USB 3.1 Gen 1 ports on the chassis.
+These will function the same as the USB 3.1 Gen 1 ports found on the motherboard's hardwired I/O hub, but the Header can be used to attach to front panel USB, auxiliary ports that mount in the card slots, and also some devices that directly connect to the header.

-USB 3.0 standard is 900mA @ 5V for unpowered devices.
-If your USB device requires more power, it is recommended to attach a powered USB Hub.
+USB 3.1 Gen 1 standard available current is 900mA @ 5V for unpowered devices.
+If your USB device requires more power than this, it is recommended to attach a powered USB Hub.